 In order to understand our construction of potential borders, let's exemplify the construction of the instrument in a simplified world.
-Figure 2 depicts on a grid of cells a two dimensional squared world with two ethnicities A and B. The homeland of ethnicity A is shown as the region in blue (NW-SE line pattern) and the one of ethnicity B in red (NE-SW line pattern).
+Figure 3 depicts on a grid of cells a two dimensional squared world with two ethnicities A and B. The homeland of ethnicity A is shown as the region in blue (NW-SE line pattern) and the one of ethnicity B in red (NE-SW line pattern).
 The true ethnic border between A and B is depicted in purple.
 Given these conditions, the centers of these homelands are shown as points x_A and x_B .
 If we use the Euclidean distance as our notion of distance, the unique Voronoi partition generated by the centers x_A and x_B splits the world in the two depicted rectangular Voronoi regions separated by the black line depicting the Voronoi border, i.e., the potential ethnic border.
 It is important to note, that given the shape of the world, the distance function, and the centers x_A and x_B , the Voronoi partition and consequently the Voronoi borders are independent of the precise shape of the actual ethnic borders, any characteristics of these ethnicities, their homelands or subregions within their homeland.
-In particular, notice that the location of the Voronoi borders are orthogonal to the characteristics of our unit of analysis.
+In particular, notice that the location of the Voronoi border is constructed independently of any characteristic of grid cells, which confirms that potential borders are orthogonal to the characteristics of our unit of analysis.